faisalakb/Vet-clinic_database_setup/README.md

 # 📖 [VET-CLINIC] <a name="about-project"></a>

-**[VET-CLINIC-Database]** s an database project on PostgreSQL.
+**[VET-CLINIC-Database]** is an database project on PostgreSQL.
 A database project that involves using PostgreSQL.
 In this project, I used a relational database to create the data structure for a vet clinic

 ## 🛠 Built With <a name="built-with"></a>
 - PostgreSQL